ASchwantes/geedataextract/README.md

 ```
 conda install -c conda-forge earthengine-api
 ```
 3. Initialize the API and verify your account settings.
 This will open a web-browser.
-Login to your gmail account and copy/paste the key from the web-browser into the Command Promt.
-You will need to login to the gmail account that you used to sign up for Google Earth Engine.
+Login to your Gmail account and copy/paste the key from the web-browser into the Command Prompt.
+You will need to login to the Gmail account that you used to sign up for Google Earth Engine.
 ```
 earthengine authenticate